Shivang-6/Campuskart/README.md

 🛒 CampusKart

-CampusKart is a campus-focused e-commerce platform (similar to OLX, but for students) where students can buy, sell, and exchange items within their university community.
+CampusKart is a campus-focused e-commerce platform where students can buy, sell, and exchange items within their university community.
 From books and notes to gadgets and sports equipment, CampusKart provides a safe and simple way for students to trade on campus.

 🚀 Features